 BpForms can be combined with *BcForms* to concretely describe the primary structure of complexes.

 The following is a brief guide to installing BpForms.
 The Dockerfile in the repository contains detailed instructions for how to install BpForms in Ubuntu Linux.

 - Install the third-party dependencies listed below.

 - To use Marvin to calculate major protonation and tautomerization states, set JAVA_HOME to the path to your Java virtual machine (JVM) export JAVA_HOME=/usr/lib/jvm/default-java

 - To use Marvin to calculate major protonation and tautomerization states, add Marvin to the Java class path export CLASSPATH=$CLASSPATH:/opt/chemaxon/marvinsuite/lib/MarvinBeans.jar

 - Install the latest release from PyPI: pip install bpforms

-- Install the latest revision from GitHub: pip install git+https://github.com/KarrLab/wc_utils.git#egg=wc_utils[all] pip install git+https://github.com/KarrLab/bpforms.git#egg=bpforms
+- Install the latest revision from GitHub: pip install git+https://github.com/KarrLab/pkg_utils.git#egg=pkg_utils pip install git+https://github.com/KarrLab/wc_utils.git#egg=wc_utils[chem] pip install git+https://github.com/KarrLab/bpforms.git#egg=bpforms

-- To install the rest API, BpForms must be installed with the [all] option: pip install bpforms[all] pip install git+https://github.com/KarrLab/bpforms.git#egg=bpforms[all]
+- To install the rest API, BpForms must be installed with the [rest_api] option: pip install bpforms[rest_api] pip install git+https://github.com/KarrLab/bpforms.git#egg=bpforms[rest_api]

 Examples, tutorial, and documentation